mk12/sicp/docs/lecture.md

 ```

 - The `else` clause recursion is very important.
-- We are examine two trees simultaneously: the tree of the expression, and that of the pattern.
+- We examine two trees simultaneously: the tree of the expression, and that of the pattern.
 - Consider this pattern: `(+ (* (? x) (? y)) (? y))`.
 We could draw this as a tree.
 - The expression matching it, `(+ (* 3 x)) x)`, has a very similar tree structure.
 - We want to traverse both trees simultaneously and compare them.